Jody Houser

-Jody Houser is an American professional comics writer known for her work on licensed properties.
+Jody Houser is an American professional comics writer known for her work on adaptations and licensed properties.
 She was nominated for the Eisner Award in 2017 for her writing in the comic series Faith (2016).
-She was also the writer on the second volume of Critical Role: Vox Machina Origins which became a New York Times best-seller in September 2020.
+Additionally, she was the writer on the second volume of Critical Role: Vox Machina Origins, which became a New York Times best-seller in September 2020.

 Career

 From 2010 to 2015, Houser self published the webcomic Cupcake POW!; she created the comic after reading a survey on the audience desire of female comic readers.
 Houser stated that "the summary was girls don’t need comics about 'princesses and unicorns and cupcakes'.
 And I thought, ‘Huh, what would a comic about a cupcake be like?'".
 The success of the webcomic pushed her further into comics.
 In 2012, Houser wrote "Everwell", with artists Fiona Staples and Adriana Blake, for the Kickstarter funded anthology Womanthology: Heroic.
 Houser stated that Staples selected her pitch as the one she wanted to draw for the project.
 By 2015, Houser had "contributed to a wide range of anthologies from just about every comic publisher".
 She then became the co-writer on the limited series Orphan Black (2015), for IDW Publishing, which was her first non-anthology or one-shot comic.

 In 2016, Houser began writing the first solo series about the superhero Faith Herbert from Valiant Comics.
 PBS highlighted that Faith "sold out five times in its limited-run series, a significant feat in the comic book industry" which led to Valiant launching an ongoing series starting Faith, with Houser as the writer, in July 2016.
 NPR's review stated that "Houser has accomplished something deceptively simple: she's made Faith a fun character to spend time with.
 Faith is lighthearted but virtuous, with a cheesy sense of humor, compassion and smarts".
 Karen Walsh, for GeekMom in 2016, wrote that "Houser’s voice and her range place her on the precipice of comic writing popularity.
 I hope that with an ongoing Valiant book, she’ll be able to reach the level of respect and popularity she deserves. [...]
 Houser writes voices for the disaffected, manages to engage readers in the inner lives of characters, and is able to engage her readers by connecting to their varied lived experiences".
 In 2017, Faith (2016) was nominated for the "Best New Series" Eisner Award.
 Houser went on to write two sequel limited series: Faith & The Future Force (2017) and Faith: Dreamside (2018).

 Houser was involved in several Geek & Sundry productions, including starring as Tkaah in the actual play web series VAST (2016) and guest starring as herself in the comics talk web show The Wednesday Club (2016) and as the Time Lord Corsair in the actual play web series TBD RPG (2017).